-LED Mode Description

-POWER Solid green The router is powered on.
+LED Mode Description POWER Solid green The router is powered on.
 POWER No light The router is powered off.

-Solid green The connection used as the default gateway is active.

-STATUS No light The connection used as the default gateway is not active.

-Solid green The router's WLAN is on.

-WLAN WPS Fast blinking green The WLAN interface is active (upstream or downstream traffic).

-Slow blinking green Attempting to add a wireless device via the WPS function.

-No light The router's WLAN is off.

-LED Mode Description INTERNET Solid green The cable is connected to the port.
+WPS Blinking green Attempting to add a wireless device via the WPS function.
+No light The WPS function is not in use.
+INTERNET Solid green The Internet connection is on.
 Blinking green The WAN interface is active (upstream or downstream traffic).
 No light The cable is not connected.
+Solid green The router's WLAN of the relevant band is on.
+2.4GHz 5GHz Blinking green The WLAN interface of the relevant band is active (upstream or downstream traffic).
+No light The router's WLAN of the relevant band is off.

-LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
+LED Mode Description LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
 Blinking green The LAN port is active (upstream or downstream traffic).
-When the router is being loaded, the LEDs are blinking one at a time.
-When the firmware is being upgraded, the LEDs are blinking two at a time.
 No light The cable is not connected to the relevant port.